Karunia is unique.

 Early intervention from the programme helped Karunia to grow healthily.
 With no hospital in Bongkudai and a four hour drive to the capital of North Sulawesi, Manado, the monthly medical checks provided by the project were crucial.
 In 2012, the programme, in conjunction with a government grant, enabled Karunia to have an operation to create fingers on her right hand.

 Watching Karunia now, drawing and writing, it‚Äôs clear this surgery has brought her immeasurable freedom.

 In 2015, Karunia graduated to the Child Development Sponsorship Programme and she continues to thrive. ‚ÄúI love to play with my friends at school and at the project,‚ÄĚ she says.

-‚ÄúI love to lead prayers or singing and I have a dream to be a singer in the future.‚ÄĚ Thanks to the support of her sponsor and our RESPOND initiative, Karunia will be able to undergo a further operation on her left hand later this year.
+‚ÄúI love to lead prayers or singing and I have a dream to be a singer in the future.‚ÄĚ Thanks to the support of her sponsor and our Health Interventions, Karunia will be able to undergo a further operation on her left hand later this year.